TAMSformers/ArachneCV/README.md

 ##Developer Information

 ArachneCV is designed with the intent of binding to arbitrary high-level languages to make it equally accessible to FRC teams of all language backgrounds.
 This is done through SWIG.
 However, because SWIG only supports the C++ Standard Library and not OpenCV, proxy classes have been created to mediate between SWIG and OpenCV.
-Internal classes and functions are prefixed 'acv', which proxy classes lack.
+Internal classes and functions are prefixed "acv", which proxy classes lack.

-Furthermore, all files relying on OpenCV are suffixed 'acv', while all files containing proxy classes are suffixed 'proxy'.
+Furthermore, all files relying on OpenCV are suffixed "acv", while all files containing proxy classes are suffixed "proxy".

 ArachneCV documentation is generated through Doxygen.

 ##Name Explanation

 In Greek mythology, Arachne was a talented and proud weaver who rivaled Athena in her abilities.
-Much like the spider Arachne was transformed into, ArachneCV works by creating and processing a 'web' of camera inputs.
+Much like the spider Arachne was transformed into, ArachneCV works by creating and processing a "web" of camera inputs.
 Through this, it creates a beautiful and functional structure.